singnet/dev-portal/docs/ai-developers/troubleshooting.md

 - Raise pull requests against “snet-dapp-monorepo/development”.
 - Once it is merged in the development.
 It will be deployed to the ropsten network:http://enhanced-marketplace.s3-website-us-east-1.amazonaws.com/
 ###When does my Pull request gets merged to Master
-- If your changes are shown in ropsten.
+- If your changes are shown in ]ropsten\(http://enhanced-marketplace.s3-website-us-east-1.amazonaws.com/).

     Inform the concerned authority to merge the changes from development to master.
 This is then deployed to mainnet network: http://beta.singularitynet.io/
 ###Whom and How  do I reach out for help/Support
 Please use the channel #platform-support for any questions / issues related to platform
 - Use the #services-integration